seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ### Initial CSpace

 The root task has a CSpace, set up by seL4 during boot, which contains capabilities to all resources manages by seL4.
-We have already seen several capabilities in the root cspace: `seL4_CapInitThreadTCB`, and `seL4_CapInitThreadCNode`.
+We have already seen several capabilities in the root CSpace: `seL4_CapInitThreadTCB`, and `seL4_CapInitThreadCNode`.
 Both of these are specified by constants in `libsel4`, however not all initial capabilities are statically specified.
 Other capabilities are described by the `seL4_BootInfo` data structure, described in `libsel4` and initialised by seL4. `seL4_BootInfo` describes ranges of initial capabilities,